glauberss2007/DevOps-Kakaroto/README.md

 PS: The idea of CONFIGMAP is to keep out of container the configurations "IP" and etc. Re-build or eceate containers is only necessary for aplication code change (aplicationv ersion).

+## Using SECRETS to protect sensitive data used by project

+The secrets are encrypted insede the RANCHER

+Create a secrets example:

+      $ echo -n "glauber" | base64
+      $ echo -n "123456" | base64

+Insert base values on secrets.yml and then apply it

+      $ kubectl apply -f secrets.yml

+The secrets can be founded in RANCHER>SECRETS (or ENVC in POD) and only ADMIN can see the values

+PS: CONFIGMAPS are used for parameters and SECRETS to sensitive data